marcosecchi/playground-adcXnxqy/markdowns/welcome.md

 > The Unity version used for the tutorial is **2017.1.1f1**, while the Fungus version is **3.7** (the axeples are not compatible with previous versione of Fungus).

-## Italian Version

-An italian translation of this tutorial can be found here: [Tutorial - Unity3D e Fungus](https://tech.io/playgrounds/10655/tutorial-unity3d-e-fungus-pickups/)